folktale/folktale.github.io/documentation/getting-started/index.md

 </html>
 {% endhighlight %}

-By opening the page on your webbrowser, you should see 10 exclamations being added to the page.
+By opening the page on your webbrowser, you should see `Hello, World!` added to the page.

 ## What else do I get?